 End your day in Itaewon

-One can easily spend half of the day walking up and down the hilly streets and enjoying a delicious meal.
+I easily spend half of the day walking up and down the hilly streets and enjoying a delicious meal with a Namsan Mountain view.

-Visit The Leeum, Samsung Museum of Art; explore the Itaewon Mosque, shop on the antique street, or simply taste some international oriental cuisine.
+You can experience the wonders of The Leeum, Samsung Museum of Art; examine the architecture of the Itaewon Mosque, go shopping for antiques on the antique street, or enjoy some flavorful international oriental dishes.

 End your day with a traditional dinner at the Korea House restaurant.
 The setting is impressive, the food is delicious, and they often have shows or wedding ceremonies you can admire.